AU-BCE-EE/STM/README.md

 Data kindly shared by Kristina Mjöfors, Søren O. Petersen, Anna Holm Støckler, and Chih-Yu Hung were used for testing and development.

 # Installation
-Binary files are provided for Linux and Windows (32 and 64 bit) in the `bin` directory.
+Binary files are provided for Linux, macOS, and Windows (32 and 64 bit) in the `bin` directory.
 (Compilation on other operating systems is of course possible--see the "Compilation" section below).
 In general, "installation" is as simple as downloading the binary file (stm.exe for Windows, stm for Linux) and moving it to the directory from which you would like to call the program.
 To run [example 01](https://github.com/sashahafner/STM-applications/tree/master/examples/01) from [STM-applications repo](https://github.com/sashahafner/STM-applications) for example, put stm.exe in the "01" subdirectory and follow the instructions in the [README file](https://github.com/sashahafner/STM-applications/blob/master/examples/01/README.md).